 Nellum’s path from Head Start through K-12 education and college was not a straight line and mirrors many of the challenges students of color and students from lower-income communities face today.
 His home, California’s Imperial Valley, is rich with familial and cultural traditions, but for Nellum, it was also the site of extreme rural poverty.
 He credits a counselor at Brawley Union High School with helping him open the door to college as a first-generation student and Pell and Cal Grant recipient.

 Before joining The Education Trust–West, Nellum was at the National Center for Institutional Diversity, Young Invincibles, and the American Council on Education.
 He cut his teeth in education equity on college campuses working directly with students.
 Nellum completed his undergraduate degree at UC Santa Barbara, master’s degree at CSU Long Beach, and Ph.D. at the University of Michigan.
 He mentors young Black and Latinx students through his volunteer work with college access programs like Berkeley Community Scholars.
 Nellum serves on the Student Centered Funding Formula Oversight Committee as a gubernatorial appointee and the Cradle-to-Career Data System Policy and Analytics Advisory Group.
 He is also an adjunct professor of education and recently taught at the University of San Francisco, UC Davis, and the University of San Diego.

-Nellum is preparing for the biggest role of his lifetime as a soon to be father of a baby girl.
+Nellum is serving in the biggest role of his lifetime as a father of a baby girl.
 He is married to Dr. Alexis Jackson, an Oakland native and marine conservation scientist and ocean policy advocate.
 You can follow Nellum on Twitter at @chrisnellum.